 Harvest Mites and Your Dog

-Around this time of year, particularly July – September, harvest mites are at their peak in numbers and producing a high risk of skin problems to domestic animals – particularly dogs.
+Around this time of year, particularly July – September, harvest mites are at their peak in numbers, producing a high risk of skin problems for domestic animals – particularly dogs.

 What are harvest mites?